 Similar mechanism of injury to the adductor strain when the hip flexor (iliacus + psoas major) muscle has a sudden pull or stretch that leads to a break down in the muscle fibre tissue.
 Occurs more commonly in activities that involve sprinting or sudden high knee/leg lift, such as kicking.
 Although the signs and symptoms may be closely associated with an adductor strain, the treatment and rehabilitation plan involve many different components and types of exercises.

-Overuse injury characterised by tissue damage and inflammation to the pelvis at the site where the two pubic bones join (pubic symphysis) resulting in groin pain.
+Overuse injury characterised by tissue damage and inflammation to the pelvis at or around the site where the two pubic bones join (pubic symphysis) resulting in groin pain.
 Common again in activities that involve repetitive running, kicking or change of direction, especially when there is an imbalance of muscles that attached to the pubic area which results in uneven and excessive load on the pubic symphysis.
 Signs and symptoms include pain over the pubic bone and adductors and usually require imaging to provide a definitive diagnosis.